simonSlamka/tempy/synopsis.md

 It can be configured for almost all situartions.
 It can be tracked or wheeled and fittet with a huge range of types of sensors.
 Temperature, Humidity, Atmospheric pressure, sound pressure, Radioactive, Thermal, chemical, and also audio input/output.

 ## Possible applications in the real world
 Tempy could be used in the military as a recon bot for scouting the enemy's camp.
-It could also be used by emergency services to enter a dangerous environment and figure out whether it's safe for humans to enter.
+It could also be used by emergency services to enter a dangerous environment and determine whether it's safe for humans to enter.
 It could also assist the bomb squad when detecting bombs to prevent any blown human insides.

 ### What are the questions that need to be answered?
 - *Could this actually work in a production environment?*